Frequently Asked Questions

 - Holds: Holds on your account may prevent registration, and you will need to take care of any financial obligations or other circumstances (like Respect Boundaries) resulting in a hold before registering for classes.
 Student athletes have registration holds that need to be temporarily removed for course registration or to withdraw from a course.
 Student athletes must maintain a full-time status (12 credit hours or more) or risk ineligibility.
 For questions about Athletic Eligibility contact the Athletics Department at (219) 989-2540.

-- Restrictions: Certain course restrictions, such as time conflicts, pre / co-requisites, major or level restrictions, may also prevent registration and may require signature approval by the academic advisor in order to be processed by the Office of the Registrar.
+- Restrictions: Certain course restrictions, such as pre / co-requisites or major / level restrictions, may also prevent registration and may require signature approval by the academic advisor in order for course additions to be processed by the Office of the Registrar.

 - Time Conflicts: When registering for courses, the system will not let you enroll in courses that meet in whole or in part during the same time frame.
 Review the course schedule and select a different section to continue registering.

-After the first week of classes, you should always get your adviser’s signature.
-After the fourth week of the semester, if you are above a freshman status (having completed 30 credit hours or more), you should also get your instructor’s signature and the instructor’s indication of a “W” or “WF” grade.
+- To drop a course after the first week of classes, you should get your adviser’s signature so that they can help you develop a plan to stay on track for graduation.
+After the fourth week of the semester, if you are above a freshman status (having completed 30 credit hours or more), you should also get your instructor’s signature.
+Please refer to the Refund and Withdrawal Schedule for critical dates.

-Note to Military Personnel: Students called to active military service who are unable to complete the semester and need to withdraw from classes should contact the Veteran Affairs Coordinator at (219) 989-1109 at the Hammond Campus or at (219) 785-5342 at the Westville Campus.
+Note to Military Personnel: Students called to active military service who are unable to complete the semester and need to withdraw from classes should contact the Veteran Affairs Coordinator at (219) 989-1109 in Hammond or at (219) 785-5342 in Westville.
 A copy of your military orders along with a power of attorney is required.

-Perhaps.
-There are many factors to be considered regarding refunds.
-Please see the refund schedule for details.
-You may contact the Bursar’s Office at (219) 989-2560 in Hammond or (219) 785-5338 in Westville with questions regarding refunds of tuition and fees.
+Perhaps, but there are many factors to be considered regarding refunds.
+Please see the Bursar’s information on refunds for details.
+You may contact the Bursar’s Office at (219) 989-2560 in Hammond or (219) 785-5338 in Westville or at firstname.lastname@example.org with questions regarding refunds of tuition and fees.